Haruparu-Gensou/upcloud-mascot-uppy/README.md

 # Meet the UpCloud Mascot!
-Meet Uppy, the "official" UpCloud mascot!
+Meet Uppy, the "official" UpCloud mascot...
 Just kidding!
 She's not official... yet.
 However, the UpCloud staff seem to like her.
 So we're onto a good start!

 Uppy was inspired by some thread in Bluesky between Gensou/Usabon and the official UpCloud account.
 Here, you'll see the official assets for Uppy, which are mostly in raster.
 A vector version will be avaliable!